Winterborne Houghton: Higher Houghton

 Higher Houghton is a hamlet located at the top of Winterborne Houghton.
 There is a horse stable in Higher Houghton which is only used for special events (this was open to the public until 2020).
 Fields that are adjacent to said stables are occasionally used for 'cross country' horse races.

 Houghton Down

 Houghton Down is a series of fields located towards the west of Winterborne Houghton.
 It is accessible from the Bridleway (nicknamed 'The Grovers Track') leading to Milton Abbas.

 Amenities

-There used to be a post office in the village with a shop but this closed in the 1990s.
+There used to be a post office in the village with a shop but this closed by 1998.

-There is a fish farm in the village called 'Houghton Springs Fish Farm', which provides fish to many restaurants and companies around the UK.
+There is a fish farm in the village called 'Houghton Springs Trout Farm', which provides fish directly to consumers and to many restaurants and companies around the UK.

 To the east of the village there is a small pond, Millennium Pond, which was completed in 2000 in time for the new millennium hence why it is called the 'millennium' pond.
 In 2004, the pond won an award for 'the best millennium project'.

 Towards the north of the village there is an orchard named the 'Jubilee Orchard' which was placed on the Diamond Jubilee of Elizabeth II in 2012.